AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.rst

 Two versions of the sample code are provided, one targets environments running Python 2.x and the other targets those running Python 3.x.
-Please use the sample that is appropriate to your environment.
+Please use the sample that is appropriate for your environment.
 You can determine which version of Python you are running by typing the following at the command line:

 .. code::